2023-2024 Rates as Low as 6.24% APR

 Maine Loan Features

-The Maine LoanTM is available to eligible undergraduate and graduate students to borrow funds up to the full cost of education less other financial aid.
+The Maine LoanTM is for eligible undergraduate and graduate students to borrow funds up to the full cost of education less other financial aid.
 It exists to bridge the gap between the full cost of college and traditional financial aid resources.

 This alternative student loan offers three fixed interest rates depending on the repayment option selected.

-Approved borrowers receive the same fixed interest rate for the repayment option selected, regardless of credit history or if there are co-borrowers.
+- Approved borrowers receive the same fixed interest rate for the repayment option selected, regardless of credit history or if there is a co-borrower

-0.25% interest rate reduction with automatic debit payments.4
+- 0.25% interest rate reduction with automatic debit payments5

 Eligibility for Maine Loan

-The Maine LoanTM is available to undergraduate and graduate students.
-To be eligible for the Maine LoanTM, the borrower must meet the following requirements:
+The Maine LoanTM is for eligible undergraduate and graduate students.
+To be eligible for the Maine Loan, the borrower must meet the following requirements:

-Student and co-borrower(s), if applicable, must demonstrate a sound credit history and ability to repay the debt and meet FAME’s credit underwriting standards, including:
+- Student and co-borrower, if applicable, must demonstrate a sound credit history and ability to repay the debt and meet FAME’s credit underwriting standards, including:

-For students with limited or no credit history, income, and/or employment, it may be necessary to apply with one or more creditworthy co-borrowers.
+For students with limited or no credit history, income, and/or employment, it may be necessary to apply with a creditworthy co-borrower.

-NOTE: Following approval of the loan application, the student’s college or university financial aid office must certify the student’s enrollment status and cost of education prior to disbursement of funds.
+NOTE: Following approval of the loan application, income will be verified and, the student’s college or university financial aid office must certify the student’s enrollment status and cost of education prior to disbursement of funds.
 Upon the school’s request, the funds will be sent directly to the student’s school.

 Maine Loan Repayment Terms